fourctv/FourDRESTApi/README.md

 # 4D RESTApi
-A 4D V16 Component that provides a REST-like CRUD API for any 4D database.
+A 4D V17.0 BETA Component that provides a REST-like CRUD API for any 4D database.

+**This version has been modified to use Collections and ORDA as per 4D V17.0 BETA.
+USE FOR TESTING AND EVALUATION ONLY**

 This component adds a couple of HTTP service entry points to your 4D application.
 Simply drop the built version of the component into your database's Components folder and follow the instructions below to enable it on your application.